 This report from the Urban Institute provides a snapshot of nonprofit governance policies and practices among operating public charities.

-Each year, Nonprofit Finance Fund conducts a State of the Sector survey designed to capture nonprofits’ trends, challenges, and actions across a broad mix of programmatic, financial, and operational indicators.
+Nonprofit Finance Fund conducts a periodic state of the Sector survey designed to capture nonprofits’ trends, challenges, and actions across a broad mix of programmatic, financial, and operational indicators.